inform-us/requirements_specifications/rules/CAM-ICU.md

 ## Chart 1a
 **Weekly Percentage of positive CAM-ICU scores (day shift)**
 1. Break the week down into fourteen 12-hour shift epochs, seven 08:00-19:59 and seven 20:00-07:59.
-2. For each 12-hour day shift epoch (08:00-19:59), calculate the number of patients with at least two consecutive RASS scores of -3 to +4 in the shift epoch
+2. For each 12-hour day shift epoch (08:00-19:59), calculate the number of patients with at least two consecutive RASS scores of -3 to +4 at least one of which is in this shift
 3. For each every 12-hour day shift epoch, calculate the number of patients that have had at least one positive CAM-ICU score documented that shift
    - Numerator = number of patients that have had at least one positive CAM-ICU score documented each day shift
    - Denominator =  number of patients with at least two consecutive RASS scores of -3 to +4 in each day shift